On the Structural Parameterizations of 2-Club with Triangle Constraints: Parameterized by the treewidth

 \section{Parameterized by the treewidth}

-In this section, we describe how to design an FPT algorithm for {\trangle} {\twoclub} when parameterized by ${\trw}$, that is, the treewidth (${\trw}$) of the graph.
+In this section, we provide our results when parameterized by the treewidth of the input graph.
+First, we describe how to design an FPT algorithm for {\trangle} {\twoclub} when parameterized by ${\trw}$, that is, the treewidth (${\trw}$) of the graph.
 We first design an algorithm for the combined parameter ${\trw} + r$.
 Subsequently, we explain how that algorithm will imply an FPT algorithm when parameterized by the treewidth ($\trw$) alone.

-\paragraph{Dynamic Programming:} Let $\cT = (T, \{X_t\}_{t \in V(T)})$ be a nice tree decomposition of $G$ of minimum width ${\trw}(G)$ and root $r$.
+\subparagraph*{Dynamic Programming:} Let $\cT = (T, \{X_t\}_{t \in V(T)})$ be a nice tree decomposition of $G$ of minimum width ${\trw}(G)$ and root $r$.
 We are ready to describe the details of the dynamic programming over $\cT$.
 Let $T_t$ denote the subtree of $T$ rooted at node $t \in V(T)$ and $G_t$ denote the subgraph induced on the vertices that are present in the bags of $T_t$.
 Consider a 2-club $S$ of $G$ that satisfies {\vtrangle} and a {\em partial solution} $S_t$ by restricting $S$ to the subgraph $G_t$.
 Formally, $S_t = S \cap V(G_t)$.
 As $G_t[S_t]$ is the same graph as $G[S_t]$, we use $G[S_t]$ for simplicity.
 Before formally defining the subproblem, we first focus on the properties that we need for the vertex subset $S_t$.
 Our next definition formalizes those properties.